library(MASS)

 On average, increasing the yearsmarried

-variable by 5 reduces the predicted probability that affairs=0
+variable by 5 reduces the predicted probability that affairs

-by 5 increases the predicted probability that affairs>10
+by 5 increases the predicted probability that affairs

 .

-In contrast, if we estimate the effect of manipulating the gender
+In contrast, if we estimate the counterfactual effect of gender

 has no effect on affairs